linea/Graph.js/README.md

 * `dataPoints`: An array filled with numbers.
 * `color`: A textual representation of a color (e.g. `red`, `#ff0000`, `rgb(255,0,0)`), defaults to the 'default' color.

+#### draw()

+Draw the graph for the first time, useful if you didn't specify that the graph immediately draws in the constructor.

+#### redraw()

+Redraw the graph, a very useful method if you add/update/deleted data.

 #### options['name']	= value;